LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

         :c:func:`ARKStepEvolve()` to specify a fixed stop time to end the time step and return to the user.
-Once the integrator returns at a `tstop` time, any future testing for *tstop* is disabled (and can be reenabled only though a new call to :c:func:`ARKStepSetStopTime()`).
+Once the integrator returns at a `tstop` time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`ARKStepSetStopTime()`).

 	The *ARK_ONE_STEP* option tells the solver to take just one